10 Artists Working in Recycled Art

 Nick Gentry is a London-based artist whose signature device is to recycle used floppy discs (the ancestor of the USB drive), on which he paints astonishingly futuristic portraits.
 His work is influenced by the development of consumerism, technology and cyber culture in our society.
 Gentry also uses used film rolls, VHS disks, and x-rays, which he skillfully integrates into his portraits.

 6. Wim Delvoye

-Belgian artist Wim Delvoye is famous for his transformation of used objects into spectacular artworks.
+Belgian artist Wim Delvoye is famed for his transformation of used objects into spectacular artworks.
 For his series on tires, Delvoye carved delicate floral and organic patterns into different tires.
 Although the tires kept their original circular shape, the result looked like it was made from cast metal or carved wood.
 Delvoye also uses metal, steel caps, or even dump trucks to turn his works into precious lace-like shells.

 7. Khalil Chishtee

 8. Subodh Gupta

-The Indian artist Subodh Gupta lives and works in New Delhi, making large-scale sculptures from everyday life materials.
+Indian artist Subodh Gupta lives and works in New Delhi, making large-scale sculptures from everyday materials.
 He chooses objects that are particularly significant in Indian culture, and then recycles them by adding them in his installations.
 Gupta’s art is therefore deeply rooted in Indian culture, a culture that is rapidly changing due to globalization.
 The objects he uses for his work already have a story, but Gupta adds another layer of meaning when he integrates them into his pieces.